ISRAELISM

 Directed by Paul Cowan (Canadian) and Amer Shomali (Palestinian)

-Location Davis Lecture Theatre, Watts Street, Whanganui 4500
+Location Davis Lecture Theatre, Watt Street, Whanganui 4500

 Awards Abu Dhabi Film Festival Best Documentary from the Arab World (2014), Carthage Film Festival Tanit d'Or for Documentary Feature Film (2014), Al Jazeera International Documentary Film Festival Award for Long Film (2015), International Film Festival and Forum on Human Rights Special Mention of the Jury for Creative Documentary (2015), Traverse City Film Festival Founders Prize for Best Documentary (2015)